Logo

 • Flying at cruising altitude: the learner can easily complete the task.

 If you find yourself asking the question: what are Assessment for Learning strategies?
 Start simple.
-There are three key elements of Assessment for Learning: assess, diagnose, and remediate.
+There are three key elements: assess, diagnose and remediate.

 A 3-part Assessment for Learning wheel, depicts the 3 key elements of Assessment for Learning: Assess, diagnose & remediate

 But it shouldn’t stop there.
-The three key elements of Assessment for Learning are cyclical.
+The three key elements are cyclical.
 After completing the last remediation step, you can assess the pupil again to determine if they have understood the concept.

 If you’re not sure how to put the three elements of Assessment for Learning into practice, here are some tips to help get you started.